 This namespace, in addition to the items already discussed, provides an experimental parser for a serialization format of NWAs.
 See §5.

-1.3 Supporting features from WALi
+1.3 Generic WALi

 The NWA library uses these portions of the standard WALi library.
 Unless otherwise specified, they are in namespace wali.
 See [5].